nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Retrieving a patient's consultation details: `retrieve`

 Retrieves all consultation details of a patient.

+An optional `DATE` argument may be provided to retrieve the records from a specific date.
+If no records were found for the patient at the specified date, Patient Manager will inform you that no records were found.

+> ❗ Note: Before retrieving the  medical record(s) to a patient, you must have previously loaded a patient
-This command requires that a patient has been loaded with the [`load`](#loading-a-patients-medical-records-load) command.
-If no patient has been loaded, Patient Manager will print an error message.
+> with the [`load`](#loading-a-patients-medical-records-load) command.
+If no patient has been loaded, Patient
+> Manager will print an error message.

-Usage: `retrieve`
+Usage: `retrieve [DATE]`

 Example output: